liferay/lexicon-site/src/pages/docs/news/index.md

 ### License update

-Lexicon site has been update with the legal terms and conditions.
-Lexicon is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+Lexicon site has been updated with the legal terms and conditions.
+Lexicon is licensed under [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) 4.0 license.

 <time>June 16th, 2017</time>